mozilla-services/socorro/docs/standalone.rst

 Pulling crash reports from production
 ----------------
+The Socorro PostgreSQL database only contains a small subset of the information about individual crashes (enough to run aggregate reports).
+For instance the full stack is only available in long-term storage (such as HBase).

-If you have imported a database from a production instance, you may want to pull individual crash reports from production (so URLs such as https://crash-stats.mozilla.com/report/index/0f3f3360-40a6-4188-8659-b2a5c2110808 work).
+If you have imported a database from a production instance, you may want to configure the web UI to pull individual crash reports from production via the web service (so URLs such as https://crash-stats.mozilla.com/report/index/0f3f3360-40a6-4188-8659-b2a5c2110808 will work).

 The /report/index page actually pulls it's data from a URL such as: https://crash-stats.mozilla.com/dumps/0f3f3360-40a6-4188-8659-b2a5c2110808.jsonz